 Years ago, Tatango launched support for A/B testing.
 A/B testing allows text message marketers to test different versions of a text message on small portions of their subscriber database simultaneously, allowing them to see which version of a text message performs better.
-Once a clear winner is determined, Tatango’s software sends the higher performing text message to the remaining subscribers who weren’t included in the A/B test.
+Once a clear winner is determined, Tatango allows users to confidently send the higher performing text message to the remaining subscribers who weren’t included in the A/B test.

 While we call it A/B testing, it’s not really a binary function; Tatango allows marketers to test up to four different versions of a text message at once.
 You have complete control over the percentage of your subscriber database that gets your text message marketing test.

 For example, if you have 3 million mobile subscribers and you want to test three different versions of a text message on 20 percent of your database, you can easily do that.
 In that scenario, Tatango sends the first version of your text message to 200,000 of your mobile subscribers, the second version to another 200,000, and the third version to another 200,000.
-Once the highest performing text message of the three is determined, that message is sent to the remaining 2.4 million mobile subscribers who weren’t part of the test.
+Once the highest performing text message of the three has been determined, a Tatango user can easily send the winning message to the remaining 2.4 million mobile subscribers who weren’t part of the test.
+With Tatango, you get the ability to test and remain in full control at all times.

 What types of things should you be testing in your text messages?